netobserv/flowlogs-pipeline/docs/api.md

                      output: entry output field
                      assignee: value needs to assign to output field
                      labels_prefix: labels prefix to use to copy input lables, if empty labels will not be copied
-                     add_zone: If true the rule will add the zone
+                     add_zone: if true the rule will add the zone
                  add_subnet: Add subnet rule configuration
                      input: entry input field
                      output: entry output field